jschhie/Interactive-Image-Classifier/README.md

 The following list *briefly* explains some of the terminology used within this document.

 * __Bag-of-Words Modeling:__ Uses a visual vocabulary of image patches.
 * __SIFT (algorithm/descriptors):__ An abbreviation for Scale-Invariant Feature Transform.
-A Computer Vision algorithm used to describe local features within images.
+Used to describe local, unique features within images.
-* __K-Means Clustering:__ An algorithm used to cluster, or group similar features together; used to create visual words.
+* __K-Means Clustering:__ An algorithm used to cluster, or group similar features together; used to create visual words/image patches.
-* __AlexNet:__ A well-known application designed by Alex Krizhevsky; served to detect objects.
+* __AlexNet:__ A well-known Computer Vision application designed by Alex Krizhevsky that detected and classified objects.

 # Acknowledgments
 My former professor provided the template code (which can be found within the ```provided_code``` directory) and said dataset.
 Besides these, I implemented the rest of the source code with a coding partner.
 Lastly, this README was written by myself.